Best Portable Inverter Generators: Always Have Backup Power Available

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

-Benefits of Portable Inverter Generator
+Benefits of Portable Inverter Generators

 - Size and portability.
 If you need backup power wherever you go, then an inverter generator might be the best option.
-Inverter generators are typically smaller and lighter than standard generators; an average inverter generator weighs between 35 to 55 pounds while a standard generator can weigh four to five times more.
+Inverter generators are typically smaller and lighter than standard generators; an average inverter generator weighs between 35 to 55 pounds, while a standard generator can weigh four to five times more.

 - Less noise production.
-If you need backup power but don’t want to deal with loud engine noises, then get an inverter generator instead -- they are much quieter, and the average inverter generator generates just as much noise as a normal conversation.
+If you need backup power but don’t want to deal with loud engine noises, then get an inverter generator instead.
+They are much quieter, and the average inverter generator generates just as much noise as a normal conversation.